Miglet15/covas-apollo-project/README.md

 ## related

-- **[covas-local-ai-project](https://github.com/Miglet15/covas-local-ai-project/tree/dev)** — the main server this talks to. the AI bridge, lore injection, COVAS:NEXT integration, status page — all lives there
+- **[covas-local-ai-project](https://github.com/Miglet15/covas-local-ai-project/tree/dev)** — the main server this talks to. the AI bridge, lore injection, status page, COVAS:NEXT integration — all lives there. start there if you're new to this
 - [COVAS:NEXT](https://github.com/RatherRude/Elite-Dangerous-AI-Integration) — the actual Elite Dangerous integration that started all this
 - [Ollama](https://ollama.com/) — local model runtime used for memory extraction
 - [Elite Dangerous](https://www.elitedangerous.com/) — the game